maurodelazeri/badger/docs/README.md

 }
  ```

-In this example we have tokens with different weights therefore, we need to use the formula described above.

 If you want to know how many `DAI` you will need to get `1` `USDC` you simply need to check the field `virtual_price`, in this case: `1.0149324070969434`